Excel for the web

 Rename file while workbook is open

-In Excel Online, you can rename a workbook file without closing it by clicking the filename in the header and typing in a new name.
+In Excel for the web, you can rename a workbook file without closing it by clicking the filename in the header and typing in a new name.
 To rename a file using Excel desktop app, close the file, navigate to its location on your device, and rename the file.

-Not available in Excel Online.
+Not available in Excel for the web.
 If you have the Excel desktop app installed on your computer, then you can use Excel to find and replace content in a document.
-Learn more about using find and replace in Excel 2013.
+Learn more about using find and replace in Excel.

 Rights Management: IRM and password security

 Protect your workbooks using passwords, permissions, and other restrictions in Excel desktop app.
-In Excel Online, you can load and interact with workbooks that contain Sheet Protection, which prevents users from selecting or typing in protected cells.
+In Excel for the web, you can load and interact with workbooks that contain Sheet Protection, which prevents users from selecting or typing in protected cells.
 Learn more about protecting Excel workbooks.

 Save or Download a copy